 Full embryo incubation methods are described in Stewart et al. (2021a).
 Embryos were incubated in 24-well cell culture microplates placed in climate-controlled chambers (Memmert® IPP260Plus) at mean (SD) constant temperatures of 2.0 (0.5), 4.4 (0.2), 6.9 (0.2), and 8.9 (0.3)°C. These temperatures were selected to mimic present and potentially warmer winter temperatures (Titze & Austin 2014) at typical cisco spawning depths (<100 m, Goodyear, 1982).
 Reconstituted freshwater medium was used during fertilizations and incubations (International Organization For Standardization 6341, 2012) to standardize the chemical properties of the water among all treatments and between populations.
 After hatching, larvae were photographed alive and ventrally (Nikon® D5600 and Nikon® AF-S DX 18-55mm lens).
 Total length was measured from images using Olympus® LCmicro.

 Newly-hatched larvae were transferred to rearing tanks segregated by population and incubation temperature.
 Larvae from Lake Superior were reared in four (4 incubation treatments x 1 replicate) 150-liter oval tanks.
 Larvae from Lake Ontario were reared in eight (4 incubation treatments x 2 replicates) 150-liter oval tanks.
 Lake Ontario larvae were divided equally by families (i.e., up to 24 of 48 total larvae per family per replicate tank) into replicate tanks per incubation temperature treatment.
 Lake Superior larvae were unreplicated as a result of low fertilization success and embryo survival - insufficient numbers were available for multiple rearing tanks.
 All rearing tanks were supplied with chilled, recirculating water maintained at 6.5°C (mean (SD) = 6.36 (1.17)).
 Water temperatures (±0.2°C) were recorded hourly.
 Larvae in all rearing tanks were exposed to the same photoperiod cycle (i.e.,12-hr light, 12-hr dark) with gradual sunrise and sunset transitions.
 Full spectrum (i.e., 380-780 nm), white LED lights (AquaShift® MLA-WH) were used to simulate daylight.
 Dead larvae were removed and counted each day.
-Larvae were fed Artemia and transitioned to Otohime Adry feed one-week post-hatch.
-Food was provided ad libitum.
+Larvae were fed Artemia immediately upon hatch and transitioned to Otohime A1 (75 – 150 µm) dry feed one-week post-hatch.
+Food was provided once daily by hand and ad libitum.

 Thermal Challenge

 After 60 days post-hatch, larvae from each population, incubation treatment, and replicate rearing tank were thermally challenged.
 Because larvae within and among rearing tanks did not hatch on the same day, 60-days post-hatch was calculated from the date of 50% hatching for each rearing tank.
 Larvae were transferred to 5.4-liter clear, rectangular tanks, with two replicate tanks per rearing tank and approximately 50 larvae, or as many available, were used in each replicate tank.
-Water temperature was 10°C and larvae were allowed to acclimate to this temperature for 12 hours prior to the thermal challenge.
+Water temperature was 10°C and larvae were allowed to acclimate to this temperature for 12 hours prior to the thermal challenge (REFS).
 The water in the thermal challenge system was recirculated among all replicate tanks and aerated.
 During the thermal challenge, water temperatures were raised from 10.0°C at a constant rate of 0.5°C per 30 minutes until all larvae were deceased.
 Larvae were considered terminated when loss of equilibrium was achieved and were motionless for at least 5 seconds.
-Once endpoint criteria were met, larvae were euthanized, photographed, and preserved in 95% ethanol.
-The elapsed time and temperature at termination of each individual larvae was recorded and total length was measured from the images.
+Once endpoint criteria were met, larvae were euthanized (AQUI-S® 20-E), photographed, and preserved in 95% ethanol.
+The elapsed time from the start of acclimation to termination and temperature at termination of each individual larvae was recorded and total length was measured from the images.

 All larvae from the 8.9°C treatment died during the acclimation period from an unknown cause, thus, only thermal challenge data from 2.0, 4.4, and 6.9°C are presented.